 Funded by the U.S. Department of Justice

 - The Edward Byrne Memorial Justice Assistance Grant (JAG) Program: JAG provides funding for public safety programs and initiatives.
-Includes law enforcement, prosecution, courts, prevention and education programs, corrections, drug treatment, drug enforcement, crime victim and witness protection, planning, evaluation, and technology improvement programs.
+This includes law enforcement, prosecution, courts, prevention and education programs, corrections, drug treatment, drug enforcement, crime victim, witness protection, planning, evaluation, and technology improvement programs.

-- School Violence Prevention Program (SVPP): funds for K-12 schools to improve safety and improve communication with local law enforcement.
-Purchasing technology to be used as a warning system and for expedited notification of first-responders in an emergency.
+- School Violence Prevention Program (SVPP): Funds for K-12 schools to improve safety and communication with local law enforcement or purchasing technology to be used as a warning system and for expedited notification of first responders in an emergency.

 Funded by the U.S. Department of Homeland Security